thefilesareinthecomputer/hey_data/README.md

         we need the simplest solution possible to fix this problem.

-## COMPLETION LOG:
+## COMPLETION LOG / COMMIT MESSAGES:

-    2023-11-30 added google search, wikipedia search, and wolfram alpha query 2023-12-01 note taking and note recall added 2023-12-01 began threading the speech output to a separate thread so that in the future we can build the ability for the bot to listen for stop or change commands while speaking.
+    2023-11-30 added google search, wikipedia search, and wolfram alpha query 2023-12-01 note taking and note recall added 2023-12-01 moved speech output to a separate thread so that in the future we can let the bot listen for stop or change commands while speaking.
     2023-12-02 added more user details in the .env file to personalize the output in various functions.
     2023-12-03 speech queue and speech manager have been implemented to prevent the bot from trying to say multiple things at once.
     2023-12-03 wolfram alpha finction improved to consolidate various pods contained in the response from the api call rather than just the first pod.